-&lt;sup>4 Further details are provided in the GHTF guidance documents issued by Study Groups 3 and 4 description of that subset is provided in the GHTF guidance document: Summary Technical Documentation for Demonstrating Conformity to the Essential Principles of Safety and Performance of Medical Devices (STED).
-The extent of evidence in that STED is likely to increase with the class of the medical device, its complexity and the extent to which it incorporates new technology.
+For the purposes of conformity assessment, the manufacturer will establish a subset of technical documentation to be held or submitted to a RA or CAB, as required by the class of the device.
+A description of that subset is provided in the proposed GHTF guidance document: Summary Technical Documentation for Demonstrating Conformity to the Essential Principles of Safety and Performance of Medical Devices (STED).
+The extent of evidence in that STED is likely to increase with the risk class of the medical device, its complexity and the extent to which it incorporates new technology.

-The RA or CAB determines the adequacy of the documented evidence in support of the manufacturer's Declaration of Conformity to the Essential Principles through a review of the STED.
+The RA or CAB determines the adequacy of the documented evidence in support of the manufacturer's attestation of conformity to the essential principles of safety and performance through a review of the STED.
 The depth and timing of the review is likely to be influenced by the risk class of the medical device, its complexity and the extent to which it incorporates new technology.

-5.4 Declaration of conformity
+5.2.2 Declaration of conformity